 This paper explores the four success mindsets described in Gottfredson's Success Mindsets book and one intervention used in the classroom to improve student success from the residence hall to the workplace.
-These success mindsets include growth, open, promotion, and outward.
+These include growth, open, promotion, and outward mindsets.
 Each mindset can fundamentally unleash greater success in all areas of life.

 This classroom intervention used to engage first-year business students includes a learning module with pre-course activities and a classroom discussion.
 For successful implementation, faculty must create a supportive culture that fosters self-reflection along with creative thinking and de-emphasizes grades as a measure of success.
-Students reported increased self-awareness and the ability to embrace challenging circumstances.
-With a small intervention on success mindsets, it may be possible to empower students to develop these success mindsets and foster an environment conducive to growth and achievement.
+Students discussed increased self-awareness and the ability to embrace challenging circumstances.
+This small intervention may encourage students to develop these success mindsets and empower them for enhanced growth and achievement.